Actual bicarbonate is the concentration of hydrogen carbonate in the plasma .

 HCO3- = 0.03 × pCO2 × 10(pH- 6.1)

-This value is rarely used at the bedside.
+In short, this is a parameter which can be used to assess the metabolic and respiratory causes of acid-base disturbances.
+However, it is an imperfect instrument.
 As the bicarbonate value changes with both respiratory and metabolic acid-base disturbances, it cannot be said to be an especially good measure of either.

 There is also the standard bicarbonate, which is in essence a poor cousin of the standard base excess on the clinical battlefield, and therefore essentially obsolete.
-However, it is a more accurate representation of the "purely metabolic" component of acid-base balance; therefore in modern ABG machines the actal bicarbonate is usually calculated but not reported in the print-out.
+However, it is a more accurate representation of the "purely metabolic" component of acid-base balance.
+Often, in modern ABG machines the actual bicarbonate is usually calculated but not reported in the print-out.

 The actual bicarbonate is useful when one is calculating a dose of bicarbonate to administer (though this can also be calculated from the standard bicarbonate value).
 In the absence of any respiratory acid-base disturbance (i.e. with a normal pCO2) it can be useful as a measure of metabolic acid base disturbance, but then it basically becomes "standard bicarbonate" anyway.